Eggs for Dogs

 Are eggs part of your dog's diet?
 Eggs have a very impressive nutrition resume.

 Feed the whole raw egg, but avoid feeding the shell of commercial eggs since they are sprayed with chemicals to prolong freshness.
-If you need to use eggshells to provide your dog with calcium, use organic, farm fresh eggs if you can find them.
+If you need to use dried and crushed eggshells to provide your dog with calcium, use organic, farm fresh eggs if you can find them.
 Dog diets that are correctly formulated with raw edible bones as the source of calcium, don't require the addition of eggshells as a calcium source, although some eggshell here and there isn't of concern.

 It's a good idea to wash the egg before cracking to reduce the possibility of salmonella contamination, and wash your hands after handling the cracked eggs (this is more for your safely than your dog's.)

 This is a tip I learned from Steve Brown's book, Unlocking The Canine Ancestral Diet: feed the membrane from the inside of the eggshell.
 Eggshell membranes are a natural source of glucosamine, hyaluronic acid, chondroitin, and collagen, which are known to benefit a dog's joints and reduce tissue inflammation; so you definitely won't want to compost or green bin such a great piece of nutrition for your dog.

 It's a bit tricky to remove the membrane from the raw eggshell, and takes of bit of practice.
 Keep reading until the end to see how I remove the membrane from the inside of an eggshell.